When Coverage Is Denied

 - the person claiming doesn't identify who was driving the vehicle at the time of the loss or damage

 Sometimes the vehicle’s owner and driver aren’t the same.
-In that case, the owner may be entitled to all-perils coverage if he or she didn’t knowingly allow the vehicle to be driven by the person described in all the bullet points preceding, except the last one.
+In that case, the owner may be entitled to all-perils coverage if he or she didn’t knowingly allow the vehicle to be driven by the person described in all the bullet points above, except the last one.